Commercial Vehicle Brake Testing UK: The 2026 Guide

 • Brake performance at every inspection: Every scheduled safety inspection must include a documented brake performance assessment.

-Important: “four per year” is not a magic shield
+Important: “Four per year” is not a magic shield

 The Role of EBPMS in Modern Brake Testing